-The registrar has displayed satisfactory progress upon completion of the two-year Training Program and is considered READY to sit for final examinations for specialisation.
-The registrar has not displayed satisfactory progress upon completion of the two-year Training Program and is considered NOT READY to sit for final examinations for specialisation.
-If 'Not Ready' is recommended, please identify relevant areas and recommended remedial actions to assist the registrar to reach the require specialist standard Ready Not Ready specialisation. for specialisation.
-If 'Not Ready' is recommended, please identify relevant areas and recommended remedial actions to assist the registrar to reach the required completion of the two-year Training Program and is upon completion of the two-year Training Program and specialist statualu
+Ready Not Ready The registrar has displayed satisfactory progress upon completion of the two-year Training Program and is considered READY to sit for final examinations for specialisation.
+The registrar has not displayed satisfactory progress upon completion of the two-year Training Program and is considered NOT READY to sit for final examinations for specialisation. and recommended remedial actions to assist the registrar to reach the required pecialist standard